 On Wednesday, October 16, the Hellenic Museum of Melbourne had the distinct honor of welcoming Patriarch Bartholomew, the foremost spiritual leader of Orthodoxy, in a visit that marked a significant moment in the cultural and religious life of the region.

-Accompanied by a group of distinguished hierarchs and officials, the Patriarch attended a luncheon held in his honor, celebrating Greek cultural heritage and Orthodoxy.
-His delegation included prominent religious leaders such as Archbishop Makarios of Australia, Metropolitan Cyril of Imbros and Tenedos, Metropolitan Philotheos of Thessaloniki, Metropolitan Ezekiel of Derbent, Metropolitan Seraphim of Sebastia, Bishop Elpidios of Perth, Bishop Silouan of Adelaide, Bishop Kyriakos of Melbourne, Bishop Eumenios of Chora, Bishop Bartholomew of Brisbane, Bishop Jacob of Milopotamos, and Bishop Christodoulos of Magnesia.
+The Patriarch, accompanied by a group of prominent hierarchs and dignitaries, was present at a luncheon held in his honour, celebrating Greek cultural heritage and Orthodoxy.
+The group accompanying the Patriarch included important religious leaders such as Archbishop Makarios of Australia, Metropolitan Kyrillos of Imbros and Tenedos, Metropolitan Philotheos of Thessaloniki, Metropolitan Ezekiel of Dervi, Metropolitan Seraphim of Sevastia, Bishop Elpidius of Perth, Bishop Silouanos of Adelaide, Bishop Kyriacos of Melbourne, Bishop Eumenius of Chora, Bishop Bartholomew of Brisbane, Bishop Jacob of Claudioupolis and Bishop Christodoulos of Magnesia, and others.

 Also in attendance was the General Consul of Greece in Melbourne, Mr. Emmanouil Kakavelakis, alongside many notable personalities, supporters, and friends of the Hellenic Museum.
 Their presence fostered a spirit of community and unity, creating a supportive atmosphere for achieving future goals and initiatives.